 Use the soap residue brushed on hair to lather into hair from scalp to tips, mainly focusing on the scalp first, then working your way down to the tips only if necessary.

 You might need to add a few more sprinkles of WATER at this time if you aren’t getting enough fluffy lather.
 Or you need to brush more soap onto your hair if you did not apply enough.
 You will know the feel of needing more water or soap after some practice.

-Take your time for a thorough lathering MASSAGE as this helps to stimulate the scalp and also provide a nice cleanse.
+Take your time for a thorough lathering MASSAGE as this helps to stimulate the scalp and also provides a nice cleanse.

-Make sure to lather up all soap remnants, or else your hair could remain stiff and sticky after it dries, which is not normal and means that you did not wash or rinse your hair correctly OR your hair is going through an adjustment phase like when using a shampoo bar for the first time or changing to a new bar.
+Make sure to lather up all soap remnants, or else your hair could remain stiff and sticky after it dries, which is not normal and means that the wash or rinse needs to be adjusted OR your hair is going through an adjustment phase like when using a shampoo bar for the first time or changing to a new bar.